Home Hip Replacement Wright Medical

 Study: Wright Conserve Hips High Failure Rate

-A 2016 study found high sooner-than-expected failure rates among 108 Wright Conserve MoM hips.
-Researchers found roughly 2 in 10 Conserve hips failed over the scope of their analysis – November 2005 and December 2010.
-Usually, only 1 in 10 hip implants will fail within 15 years of being implanted.
+A 2016 study found high sooner-than-expected failure rates among 108 Wright Conserve MoM hips attributed to poor wear resistance and the resultant accelerated surface degradation of the metal components.
+Researchers found roughly two in 10 Conserve hips failed over the scope of their analysis – November 2005 and December 2010.
+Early failure often necessitated revision surgery due to loosening or catastrophic failure (fracture of the acetabular cup or femoral head).
+Usually, only one in 10 hip implants will fail within 15 years of being implanted.

 The hips were implanted in 98 patients – some patients having both hips replaced.
 On average, patients receiving Conserve hips required revision surgery after only four years and three months following the original surgery to implant them.